 Anti-static vinyl mats are less popular but just as effective in controlling the discharge of ESD.
 Simply place your device on top of the mat and use the stud to connect the earthing lead.

-These type of mats are available as vinyl or rubber.
-The vinyl mats are most commonly used on table tops, and can be cut to measure your work surface.
+These types of mats are available as vinyl or rubber.
+Vinyl mats are most commonly used on table tops, and can be cut to measure your work surface.
 They also come in different sizes.
 Rubber mats are appropriate for when resistance to heat or chemicals is required.

 The final section of this article on PC repair tools looks at anti-static bags, tape and brushes.